 No way can you see all of the best sights in Edinburgh in just two days.
 Sorry but it’s not gonna happen.
-Edinburgh Scotland is just too wicked awesome and is easily one of the best places to visit in Scotland.
+Edinburgh Scotland is just too wicked awesome and is a great stop after experiencing the best things to do in the Scottish borders.

 Two days is simply not enough time to experience all of the amazing Edinburgh things to do.

 “Are 2 days in Edinburgh enough?” is absolutely not.
 Just know that fact before planning a trip to Scotland.